She made me believe I was the problem, then her spirit told me the truth [part 2]

 Have you read Part 1?: The First Confession That Shattered Me

-I ended the video call of my first channeling session with my mother’s spirit feeling shattered.
+I ended the video call of my first channeling session with my mother’s spirit feeling awful.

 She told me I was her shining star.